Nurses usually don’t wake up in the morning and think, “Gosh, I need some disability insurance!”

-As we discussed, certain situations may limit benefits, benefit periods, and/or waiting periods.
+As we discussed, underwriters may limit benefits, benefit periods, and/or waiting periods based on your health history.
 They may also increase premiums to compensate for an increased disability risk.
 For example, if you use marijuana, some carriers will rate your policy (i.e. increase the premiums).

 Nevertheless, if your benefits are modified in any way, it still makes sense to purchase the policy.
 We discuss more in our disability underwriting guide.

 So far in this article, the disability insurance we have discussed is long-term disability insurance.
 A long-term disability policy protects against those types of disabilities that can yield a tough financial impact on your family.
 (Remember, the average disability claim is about 24 months.)